edgecollective/circuitpython-flash-logger/README.md

 ## Requirements

-- **Hardware**.
-This particular setup requires using a simple switch to toggle the state of an IO pin on the board.
+**Hardware:** This particular setup requires using a simple switch to toggle the state of an IO pin on the board.
 A through-hole 10K resistor can be used for this purpose.

-- **Software**.
-This firmware requires that a recent version of the [circuitpython UF2 master branch](https://github.com/adafruit/circuitpython/commits/master), which allows for filesystem remount via [storage.remount()](https://circuitpython.readthedocs.io/en/latest/shared-bindings/storage/__init__.html), be installed.
+**Software:** This firmware requires that a recent version of the [circuitpython UF2 master branch](https://github.com/adafruit/circuitpython/commits/master), which allows for filesystem remount via [storage.remount()](https://circuitpython.readthedocs.io/en/latest/shared-bindings/storage/__init__.html), be installed.
 Instructions below for how to do this for the Feather M0 Express board.

 ## Installation (Feather M0 Express)